Supporting neurodiversity in the workplace

 The adoption of neurodiversity at work in the UK is still in its early stages, but there are clear signs of progress.
 By learning how to create an inclusive environment and providing appropriate accommodations, organisations can tap into the full potential of their neurodiverse talent, leading to greater productivity, job satisfaction, and retention rates.
 Ultimately, promoting neurodiversity in the workplace sends a message of respect and inclusion to all employees, creating a more positive and supportive work environment for everyone.

-The online conference Neurodiversity at Work, Thinking Differently & Supporting Unique Talents, takes place on 24 May with a line-up of expert speakers, providing insight into different forms of neurodiversity and the unique attributes associated with each.
+The online conference Neurodiversity at Work, Thinking Differently & Supporting Unique Talents, will take place on 5 December this year, with a line-up of expert speakers, providing insight into different forms of neurodiversity and the unique attributes associated with each.

 View all news